eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 This is very flexible but requires using the monadic types ``cxx::expected`` and ``cxx::optional``, which we introduce in the following sections.

-We distinguish between the ``Typed API`` and the ``Untyped API``.
+We distinguish between the ``typed API`` and the ``untyped API``.
 In the Typed API the underlying data type is made apparent by typed pointers or references to some data type T (often a template parameter). this allows working with the data in an C++ idiomatic and type-safe way and should be preferred whenever possible.

 The Untyped API provides opaque (i.e. void) pointers to data, which is flexible and efficient but also requires that the user takes care to interpret received data correctly, i.e. as a type compatible to what was actually sent.
 This is required for interaction with other lower level APIs and should be used sparingly.
 For further information see the respective header files.